Hamilton, Greinke remain on market after meetings

 By RONALD BLUM

-As teams headed home from the winter meetings Thursday, the biggest free agents were still on the market.
+As teams headed home Thursday, the biggest free agents were still on the market.
 The availability of slugger Josh Hamilton and pitcher Zack Greinke held up decisions on other signings and possible trades involving Rangers infielder Michael Young and Mets Cy Young Award winner R.A.
 Dickey.

-The New York Yankees, quiet thus far, were pursuing former Boston star Kevin Youkilis and also met with the agent for Mark Reynolds.
+The Yankees, quiet thus far, were pursuing former Boston star Kevin Youkilis and also met with the agent for Mark Reynolds.

 Hamilton could remain with Texas, and Seattle seemed to be interested.
 Greinke's options include staying with the Los Angeles Angels, moving up the coast to the Dodgers or signing with the Rangers.